Rachana Mandal.

 Work

-Bringing Clarity to Warehouse Operations at Scale
+Bringing Clarity to Warehouse Operations Across Distributed Teams

 Hurricane season hits, and entire neighbourhoods are devastated.
 Our client on the front lines of disaster recovery faced their biggest roadblock: legacy tools — fragmented, error-prone, and slow when every hour counted.

-— Writing
+Writing

 Thinking in public.
 Notes, essays, observations.